ChristianVillalba/react_complete_guide/01-starting-project/README.md

 ## Description

-This project It's an expense tracker created using React.
+This project is an expense tracker created using React.

 We can see our expenses, showing the concept, the date and the amount.
 The expenes can be filtered by year.